beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 {% include image.html file="bastatreetracer4.png" prefix=root_url %}

+When we now inspect the `Within-run Analysis` panel, we no longer observe the initial convergence in the different 2D projections of the MDS.
+However, we can still clearly see a pattern in the first two projections (MDS1 x MDS2 and MDS1 x MDS3) that may indicate the burn-in setting was not set sufficiently high:

 {% include image.html file="bastatreetracer5.png" prefix=root_url %}

+This is more clearly visible in the 3D visualisation of the MDS, which you can find in the `Between-run Analysis` panel:

 {% include image.html file="bastatreetracer6.png" prefix=root_url %}

+In conclusion, this BASTA phylogeographic analysis needs to be run for (much) longer to be able to perform a more in-depth assessment of convergence and mixing in phylogenetic tree space.
+Based on what Tracer and TreeTracer show for the initial 10 million iterations, it would seem that at least 50 or 100 million iterations will be required to perform a more informative inspection of convergence and mixing for the continuous model parameters (in Tracer) and the sampled phylogenetic trees (in TreeTracer).

 ## References